U.S. Pond Hockey Championships

 The U.S. Pond Hockey Championships are an annual pond hockey event on Lake Nokomis in Minneapolis, Minnesota.
 Though an amateur tournament, the competition draws hockey enthusiasts from all over North America, many of whom have pro and college hockey experience.

 ESPN.com listed the tournament as part of their "101 Things Sports Fans Must Experience Before They Die."

+The Tournament's slogan is, "HOCKEY.
+THE WAY NATURE INTENDED."

 Format

 The tournament includes competition in six divisions: